Happy-Yasuo/MSc-Project/README.md

 ## Algorithms
 [DQfD](https://github.com/Happy-Yasuo/MSc-Project/tree/master/convlab2/policy/dqn)
 This algorithm takes a rule-based expert's actions as demonstrations.

+## Action space
 The state vector has 340 dimensions and action vector has 209 dimensions (each position in such a vector represent a single action).
-In order to introduce composite actions, 300 most common actions (including single and composite actions) in MultiWoz 2.1 dataset are mapped to the 209-dimension action space.
-Consequently, the total action number at each state is 300 and we can map every action to the 209-dimension act space by the action mapping file.
+In order to introduce composite actions, 291 most common actions (including single and composite actions) in MultiWoz 2.1 dataset are mapped to the 209-dimension action space.
+Consequently, the total action number at each state is 500 (209 single actions and 291 composite actions) and we can map every action to the 209-dimension act space by the action mapping file.

+Obviously, this 500 actions cannot cover all the actions might be taken by expert policy.
+Thus, if the expert policy takes an outside action, we will decompose it into multiple actions to ensure one of them can be found in our action space.
+The experiment has shown it does work.

 ## Run the codes